-The Tennessee Advanced Energy Economic Impact Report is the first document of its kind that defines the scope and scale of Tennessee’s advanced energy sector and quantifies its economic impact.
+The 2018 Tennessee Advanced Energy Economic Impact Report further defines the scope of Tennessee’s robust advanced energy sector.
+Updated with new stats from the original 2015 report (the first document of its kind defining the scope and scale of Tennessee’s advanced energy sector), the 2018 report quantifies Tennessee’s advanced energy economic impact even more.
 It identifies the number of jobs, contribution to state GDP and state/local taxes and number of companies associated with the state’s advanced energy sector.

 Examples of Tennessee’s advanced energy industry are scattered throughout the Tennessee Advanced Energy Economic Impact Report to give the reader a better understanding of the breadth and depth of the advanced energy economy.

 The advanced energy industry represents a sound candidate for inclusion as a statewide targeted industry cluster.
 Tennessee and its local communities commonly target specific industries and industry clusters as part of their broad-based economic development strategies.
 These targets then become the focus of business recruitment, expansion and retention strategies through a variety of policies including marketing, workforce development, infrastructure development and incentives.
 The targeted approach to economic development is intended to maximize the returns to business development efforts and better coordinate public policy.